A Famous Cartographic Blunder: The Island of California

 double page engraved map, Amsterdam, 1630.
 Estimate $2,000 to $3,000.

 Richard William Seale, A New Map of North America, double page engraved map, London 1745.
 Estimate $600 to $900.

 Although prior evidence had been proposed that Southern California was indeed a peninsula and not an island, the theory was not readily accepted.
 In the end, a royal decree by Ferdinand VII of Spain in 1747 was required before the masses would accept the actuality of California’s geography.

-But California itself is a sort of island in other, disparate ways, as author and researcher Rebecca Solnit reflects:
+But California itself could be described as a sort of island in other disparate ways, as author Rebecca Solnit reflects:

 “I had long thought that we asked the wrong question of these maps, which are usually discussed as though the most salient point is that they are wrong.
 To me, in other crucial ways they are right, in ways that raise resonant questions about what California is and what islands are.
 [An] island is anything surrounded by difference, which is why we also talk about heat islands or cultural islands, and California—a densely populated landscape of great biological diversity and richness surrounded by ocean, desert and mountains, beyond which lie starker realms—is all kinds of island, or archipelago.”

 Lauren Kristin is a part of the Communications Department at Swann.